aurelien-riv/ariviere.github.io/_posts/2019-12-07-magento2-speed-up-product-visibility-change-mass-action.markdown

 ## Let speed that up!

-Now, we will write a plugin around the execute method of AdaptUrlRewritesToVisibilityAttribute, that won't interfere with the base behavior when dealing with visible products, but will make the hiding really fast.
+Now, we will write a plugin around the execute method of AdaptUrlRewritesToVisibilityAttribute, that won't interfere with the base behaviour when dealing with visible products, but will make the hiding really fast.
 Don't forget to add the registration.php and module.xml, and to enable the module so that everything works well.

 ### The PHP code